bcc-code/bcc-wp/Development model for WordPress with Kinsta.md

 `git add .`<br>
 `git remote add production https://github.com/bcc-code/[project-name].git`

+4. Go to the [Kinsta SSH key settings](https://github.com/organizations/bcc-code/settings/secrets/actions/KINSTA_SSH_KEY_PRIVATE) and add the new repository to the list.

-4. Create a workflow in GitHub (which will deploy the code to the Kinsta server on every push) starting from [this template](https://github.com/bcc-code/bcc-wp/blob/master/kinsta-workflow-template.yml).
+5. Create a workflow in GitHub (which will deploy the code to the Kinsta server on every push) starting from [this template](https://github.com/bcc-code/bcc-wp/blob/master/kinsta-workflow-template.yml).
 <br><br>
 **Replace:**
 - _REPLACE_THIS_WITH_KINSTA_PRODUCTION_PORT_